velvetkevorkian/enterprise/design_enterprise_report.md

 This no-nonsense approach mirrors Dawes' straightforward personal style, evident in his talks and writings (e.g. Dawes, 2007).
 The message is clear-cut, and the graphic style is simple but effective.
 His work is mostly allowed to carry the narrative.

 ###Case Study: Stefan Goodchild
+Stefan Goodchild brands himself as TripleGeek, and his website shows off the diverse range of work he produces.
+This is useful for me, as his range of work is similar to my own.
+How does he pitch himself?

 >My name is Stefan Goodchild and I'm a freelance creative coder, motion graphics & interaction designer, living in Bristol, UK
 <br>
 I create motion graphics and real time interactive visuals with code using Processing and openFrameworks for concerts, installations, television, and conferences.

+Again, the work is the main focus of Goodchild's brand identity, although he uses a more distinctive graphic style, with a striking pink highlight colour used to accent the otherwise restrained palette.

+The use of "creative coder" as a descriptor is interesting.
+Originating with John Maeda's work at MIT's Aesthetic Computation Group on the late 90s, the term is used to describe programming for artistic purposes (Maeda, 2004).
+It is not without its issues, though: it pejoratively insinuates that code can be divided into "creative" and "non-creative" segments, whereas in practice almost all coding is an act of creative problem solving, even in cases where the end product is not especially interesting.

+Nonetheless, the focus on technical skills is valuable, given that major agencies like Wieden & Kennedy are coming round to the idea that they wil "[o]nly hire people to work at the crossover of creative and technology if they have strong, practical, current coding skills" (Clark, 2011).

 ###Case study: Quartic Llama